microsoft/code-with-engineering-playbook/automated-testing/templates/test_type_template.md

 ### Problem Addressed

-Describing the problem that this test type addresses, this should focus on the motivation behind the test type/technique to aid the reader correlate this test type to the problem they are trying to resolve.
+Describing the problem that this test type addresses, this should focus on the motivation behind the test type/technique to help the reader correlate this technique to their problem.

 ### When to Avoid